hocbigg/english-studies/README.md

 The curriculum is a complete education in English studies using online materials.
 It is designed to provide a well-rounded foundation equivalent to a 4-year undergraduate program, focusing on literature analysis, historical contexts, writing, linguistic principles, and critical theory.

-## Organization

-The curriculum is divided as follows:

-- *Intro English*: Orientation and fundamentals to test fit and build essential study habits like note-taking (e.g., Cornell method), spaced repetition (e.g., Anki app), and peer discussion via forums.
-- *Core English*: Roughly the first three years of undergraduate study; required foundational topics for the field, including surveys, theory, and key genres.
-- *Advanced English*: Final-year electives; choose one concentration to go deeper (e.g., British Literature, American Literature, Creative Writing, or Linguistics).
-- *Final Project*: A capstone project to consolidate, validate, and showcase knowledge; peer-review ready via platforms like Reddit's r/literature or academic forums.

-**Duration**.
-1–2 years at ~20 hours/week, sustainable with built-in flexibility.
-For 1 year: 4 phases (~3 months each).
-For 2 years: 8 semesters (~6 months each, with breaks).
-Sequence logically, with clear prerequisites.

 Note: When there are courses or books that don't fit into the curriculum but are otherwise of high quality, they belong in [extras/courses](extras/courses.md), [extras/readings](extras/readings.md) or [extras/other_curricula](extras/other_curricula.md).

-**Process**.
-Students can work through the curriculum alone or in groups, in order or out of order.

-- We recommend doing all courses in **Core**, only skipping a course when you are certain that you've already learned the material previously.
-- For simplicity, we recommend working through courses (especially Core) in order from top to bottom.
-Some students choose to study multiple courses at a time in order to vary the material they are working on in a day/week.
-- The courses in the Advanced section are electives.
-Choose one track to specialize in and complete all the courses listed under it.

 **[How to contribute](/CONTRIBUTING.html)**